dominique2204/Dominique-E-Portfolio/README.md

 ### 🧠 Reflection

-**S**: The final step was to submit my CV to the training coordinator and to companies that I would wish to intern for.
+**S**: I had completed a business communication task.
-**T**: Ensure timely and correct submission of a professional resume.
+**T**: The task was to learn about the type of language to use in a formal setting.
-**A**: I reviewed the CV format, checked for errors, and submitted it via Github and through email.
+**A**: I completed my business communication tasks and quizzes
-**R**: Submission was accepted, and I am still awaiting feedback on its structure and clarity.
+**R**: I recieved knowlegde on how to communicate in a formal setting .

 ---